-You walk through the isles of a thrift shop, carefully examining the crammed shelves, hoping to find a piece of treasure among all the garbage.
+You walk through the aisles of a thrift shop, carefully examining the crammed shelves, hoping to find a piece of treasure among all the garbage.
 On another occasion, you pull over the car when you see a sign advertising a garage sale and start hunting.
 Why do we do this?
 Because everybody loves a good bargain!
 If you’re lucky you really can find a steal!
 A piece of treasure!
 Well what about old used furniture?
 Is that something worth bringing home?
 The answer to this question is yes…if you remember one thing.
 You don’t know where that furniture has been and you should have it cleaned.

 First make sure that the furniture is properly disinfected.
 Whether you use sanitizing wipes, aerosol sprays, or a homemade mixture of vinegar and water, it really is up to you.
 The best way to sanitize furniture is to call up the professionals at Short Stop Chem-Dry whose team of trained upholstery specialists will come and apply their professional-grade sanitizer.
 The reason why disinfecting is so important is that it will eliminate bacteria from the fibers of the upholstery.